Skip to content

 In 2023, the UK emerged as Finland's second-largest source market, experiencing a noteworthy 12% YoY growth.
 Compared to 2019, there was a remarkable recovery in UK tourism to Finland, reaching the same level as in 2019.
 The UK held the third position in the market ranking in 2019.

 Among the other Nordic countries, Denmark and Iceland have rebounded from 2019 and gained market share.
-Finland and Norway have maintained their market share, while Sweden has experienced a decline in its market share and has not yet fully recovered its market share.
+Finland and Norway have maintained their market share, while Sweden has experienced a decline in its market share and has not yet fully recovered.
 Norway and Denmark dominate the summer season for UK travellers.

 Finnair remains the largest carrier in the UK with four daily flights from London Heathrow and one daily flight direct from Manchester, Edinburgh, and Dublin, which serves those travelling from Northern Ireland.
 Norwegian flies directly between London Gatwick and Helsinki daily.
 There has been a 22% growth from London Stanstead due to flights continuing daily with low-cost carrier Ryanair and they fly to Tampere twice a week.